 Common Myths about Criminal Law

 If you are accustomed to reading crime novels or watching procedural dramas on television, you may feel as though you have a good sense of how criminal law functions.
-Unfortunately, the kinds of things you encounter in these fictional settings, what you hear from friends, or read on the internet are not always how things work when it comes to the reality of the criminal justice system.
+Unfortunately, the kinds of things you encounter in these fictional settings, and what you hear from friends, or read on the internet are not always how things work when it comes to the reality of the criminal justice system.

 In addition to the fact that fictionalized accounts of criminal law tend to use creative license to produce more dramatic content, laws are constantly changing.
 It is not always easy to distinguish fact from myths when it comes to criminal law.